httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # The Representation-Digest Field {#representation-digest}

-The `Representation-Digest` HTTP field can be used in requests and responses to communicate checksums that are calculated using a hashing algorithm applied to the entire selected `representation data` (see {{Section 8.1 of SEMANTICS}}).
+The `Representation-Digest` HTTP field can be used in requests and responses to communicate digests that are calculated using a hashing algorithm applied to the entire selected `representation data` (see {{Section 8.1 of SEMANTICS}}).

 Representations take into account the effect of the HTTP semantics on